r-onano/AI4SE_A01/README.md

 2. Review the pipeline.log for error messages
 3. Verify all dependencies are installed correctly
 4. Check available disk space and memory

-## Technical Notes

-### Why Pre-training + Fine-tuning?

-- **Pre-training**: Model learns general Python syntax and patterns
-- **Fine-tuning**: Model specializes on IF condition prediction
-- This two-stage approach is more effective than training directly on the task

-### Why Custom Tokenizer?

-- Code has different patterns than natural language
-- Code-specific vocabulary (snake_case, operators, keywords)
-- Learns efficient representations of code tokens
-- Required by assignment specifications

 ### Model Architecture